 Gilliam’s freedom to express his ideas during this time was second-to-none, and the friendships he made with his co-workers would help him in life to pursue directing.

-Terry Gilliam’s films mainly fall into the Fantasy, Drama and Comedy genres.
-The fantasy elements are usually the most striking, and although comedy is involved, despite his years working on Monty Python, it is often dark humour or visual comedy.
+Terry Gilliam’s films mainly fall into the Fantasy, Drama, and Comedy genres.
+The fantasy elements are usually the most striking, and although comedy is involved, despite his years working on Monty Python, it is often dark humor or visual comedy.

-Like other directors considered auteurs, Gilliam often writes or co-writes the films he works on and therefore, many of the themes are recurrent due to personal experiences or tastes.
+Like other directors considered auteurs, Terry Gilliam often writes or co-writes the films he works on, and therefore, many of the themes are recurrent due to personal experiences or tastes.

-Gilliam is known for breaking convention in Hollywood cinema and his films have often gone through huge cuts for the sake of studios.
-His visuals and his narrative style have defined Gilliam’s films as ‘cult’ as opposed to the mainstream and it’s easy to see why.
+Gilliam is known for breaking conventions in Hollywood cinema and his films have often gone through huge cuts for the sake of studios.
+His visuals and his narrative style have defined Terry Gilliam’s films as ‘cult’ as opposed to the mainstream and it’s easy to see why.